Maneesh334/maneesh334.github.io/content/projects/NESRustEmulator.md

 • Leveraged Rust and SDL2 to build and run an emulator for the NES(Nintendo Emulator System).

-• Currently supports first-gen static screen games like Donkey Kong and Pac-Man.
+• Supports all games from Donkey Kong to Pac-Man and Super Mario Bros!